samuelarogbonlo/eth_faucet/README.md

 ## Future Enhancements

 The current implementation satisfies all core requirements.
-For future development, consider:
+For future development, we could consider the following:

-- **Simple Frontend Interface**: Add a web UI for users to request ETH without direct API interaction
+- **Simple Frontend Interface**: Add a better web UI for users to request ETH without direct API interaction
 - **Webhook Notifications**: Implement a webhook system to notify applications about transaction status changes
 - **Metrics and Monitoring**: Add Prometheus metrics for monitoring faucet usage, performance, and wallet balance
 - **Multiple Testnet Support**: Extend functionality to other Ethereum testnets beyond Sepolia